Kiriti O Kalo Bhromor

 Kiriti O Kalo Bhromor is a 2016 Bengali language thriller film, directed by Anindya Bikas Datta and produced by Rupa Datta.
 The film version is based on Kalo Bhramar, the first detective novel introducing Kiriti Roy by Nihar Ranjan Gupta.
-The film was released in 2016 with the banner of Camellia Films Private Limited.The music is released by Amara Muzik.
+Indraneil Sengupta played the role of Kiriti in this film.
+The film was released in 2016 under the banner of Camellia Films Private Limited.The music was released by Amara Muzik.

 Plot

 This film starts with Dr. Sanyal, playing violin in his house.
 Mr. Dibraaj Mehta, a great parsee millionaire, visits the house of Kiriti Roy, a famous detective.
 He informs the later that " Kalo bhromor" is blackmailing him.
 But he has not received any demand of money from him.
-Meanwhile, some days ago his business partner, Nirod, passed away from dengue and his nephew is missing.
+Meanwhile, some days ago his business partner, Nirod, died from dengue and his nephew is missing.
 He has arranged a party for introducing the new generation of their business.